Scroll to top

 Terrorism

-Karachi has experienced attacks from multiple groups including TTP and sectarian organisations.
-Business districts, hotels, and government installations are potential targets.
+Karachi has experienced attacks from multiple groups including Tehrik-i-Taliban Pakistan (TTP), Baloch separatist factions, and sectarian organisations.
+Business districts, international hotels, government installations, and places of worship are potential targets.
+The FCDO assesses that there is a high threat from terrorism across Pakistan.

 Kidnapping